Human Service Acronyms

 MAC – Medicaid Advisory Committee

-- The Medicaid Advisory Committee (MAC) advises the Department of Healthcare and Family Services with respect to policy and planning related to care coordination and other health related tasks.
+- The Medicaid Advisory Committee (MAC) advises the Department of Healthcare and Family Services on policy and planning matters related to care coordination and other health related tasks.

 MCCN – Managed Care Community Network